RaaaZo/RaaaZo/README.md

 ### Hi there 👋

-My name is Mateusz Koprowicz and I'm a Junior React Developer.
+My name is Mateusz Koprowicz and I'm a Frontend Developer.

 ## 🔧 Technologies & Tools